MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 ``microej.testsuite.properties.testsuite.trace.port`` must be
 configured.

-Follow the following steps to create a launcher for Serial To Socket
+Follow these steps to create a launcher for Serial To Socket
 Transmitter:

 - Select :guilabel:`Run` > :guilabel:`Run Configurations...`.